-Braille music was invented along with the literary code by Louis Braille, and rose to prominence in the 1920s.
+Braille music was invented along with the literary Braille code by Louis Braille, himself a musician, and rose to prominence in the early 20th century.

-It uses a system of six raised dots to represent the pitch and rhythm of each note.
+It uses combinations of the same six-dot cell as literary Braille to represent the pitch and rhythm of each note.
+If you imagine that the braille cell is arranged like an egg carton for six eggs ie in two rows of three.
 The top two rows represent the pitch and the bottom row is used for rhythm.

 The graphic below shows print notation of a rising chromatic scale in quavers from middle C with the braille music equivalent.
 Note the first three cells in the braille denote the treble clef, the following dot denotes the fourth octave, and the last two cells denote a thick double bar.
 Note the print barline is shown by a space in the braille.

-Scanning for a particular sign is much harder in braille music than in print.
-In braille music, all the signs have to appear left to right, one at a time.
-This is different from stave notation, where notes are displayed vertically in chords, and other signs like phrase markings are put above or below them.
+Scanning for a particular sign is much harder in braille music as it has less of a graphical representation than in print.
+In braille music, all the signs have to appear from left to right and one at a time.
+This is different from stave notation, where notes are displayed vertically in chords, and other signs like phrase markings may appear above or below them.

 Related to this is the issue of space: a bar of Braille music can take up considerably more room than in print notation.
 Reading and following scores can therefore be challenging as there may be just one bar per page.

 To save space, braille music repeat signs more frequently.
 These include signs for repeating a beat, part-bar or whole bar, and conventions for repeating previous bar(s), specific numbered bar(s) or sections.